Leveraging Complementary Attention maps in vision transformers for OCT image analysis: EXPERIMENTAL SETUP

 \subsection{Data Augmentation}

-In Phase 1, we used random greyscale transformation with $p=0.2$, color jitter with $p=0.8$, random resized crop with $scale=(0.7,1)$, random horizontal flip, and finally, normalization with a mean of 0.1706 and a standard deviation of 0.2112.
+We used random greyscale transformation with $p=0.2$, color jitter with $p=0.8$, random resized crop with $scale=(0.7,1)$, random horizontal flip, and finally, normalization with a mean of 0.1706 and a standard deviation of 0.2112.
 We found 0.7 to be the optimal scale for random resized crop while keeping other augmentations constant.
-Other augmentation parameters were not optimally tuned. \\\\ For Phase 2, we add a random perspective shift augmentation with $distortion\ scale=0.23$, $p=1$, and $fill=255$ to make the training data similar to the Phase 2 evaluation dataset.
-In both phases, we did not augment the test data beyond resizing and normalization.